 Capital gains tax on real estate is 0-15%

 Despite the relatively low tax rates, the quality of life in Andorra is quite comfortable.
-The government delivers great services and programs without a high tax rate on citizens.
+The government delivers great services and programs without imposing a high tax rate on citizens.
 The result is a happy, healthy population that feels they are not unfairly taxed, which makes for a very progressive citizenry.

 Healthcare is often a hot-button issue in nearly every country in the world.
 Not so much in Andorra.
-In fact, the principality boasts a world-class healthcare system with nearly 4 physicians for every 1000 residents.
+In fact, the principality boasts a world-class healthcare system with nearly four physicians for every 1000 residents.
 Those who call Andorra home can enjoy top-level services locally or by visiting neighboring systems in France and Spain.

 So what makes Andorra’s healthcare so great?
 Known as CASS (Caixa Andorrana de Seguretat Social), the system covers the bulk of every individual’s healthcare costs.
 Additionally, should you find yourself in nearby France, Spain, or Portugal with an unexpected medical cost, these are typically also covered.
 All you have to do is notify CASS of your travels.

-Typical coverage typically includes:
+Coverage typically includes:

 100% coverage for the cost of giving birth